lesliearkorful/conference-tracker-management/README.md

 # Conference Tracker Management

 This is a Flutter project for tracking conferences and generating a schedule from input.
+The conference has multiple tracks each of which has a morning and afternoon session.
+Each session contains multiple talks.
+Morning sessions begin at 9am and must finish by 12 noon, for lunch.
+Afternoon sessions begin at 1pm and must finish in time for the networking event.
+The networking event can start no earlier than 4:00 and no later than 5:00.
+No talk title has numbers in it.
+All talk lengths are either in minutes (not hours) or lightning (5 minutes).

 ## Getting Started